Snow removal priorities

-The Suburban Transit Providers (SouthWest Transit, Minnesota Valley Transit Authority, Maple Grove Transit and Plymouth Metrolink), the City of Ramsey and the University of Minnesota are responsible for snow removal in their service areas.
+Suburban Transit Providers (SouthWest Transit, Minnesota Valley Transit Authority, Maple Grove Transit, and Plymouth Metrolink), the City of Ramsey and the University of Minnesota are responsible for snow removal in their service areas.

-In order for buses and trains to begin service, garages, driveways, rail yards and support facilities must be cleared so operators, mechanics, transit police, street supervisors and operational support staff can begin serving customers.
+Bus garages, driveways, rail yards, and support facilities must be cleared so operators, mechanics, transit police, street supervisors, and operational support staff can begin serving customers.

-Simultaneously, drive lanes at park-and-ride lots, transit centers, layovers and turnarounds are plowed and, if necessary, snow is removed from rail track beds.
+Drive lanes at Park & Ride lots, transit centers, layovers, and turnarounds are plowed and, if necessary, snow is removed from rail track beds.

-Metro Transit next returns to facilities to address clean-up work and new issues.
-For example, it is not uncommon for street snowplows to push snow back into an already cleared path from a bus shelter to a bus stop.
+Metro Transit next returns to facilities to address clean-up work and new issues such as the piles street snowplows may push back into an already cleared path from a bus shelter to a bus stop.